Meet AIR’s Workforce Development Team

-Harry Holzer, Institute Fellow
+Harry Holzer, AIR Scholar

 Dr. Holzer is a nationally recognized expert in economic and workforce research.
 For over 30 years, he has contributed significantly to the national discourse on employment, urban poverty and social policy.
 His research has focused on the low-wage labor market, the problems of minority workers in urban areas, the quality of jobs and workers in the labor market, and how job quality affects the employment prospects of the disadvantaged, as well as worker inequality and insecurity more broadly.
 He has also written extensively about the employment problems of disadvantaged men, advancement prospects for the working poor, and workforce policy more broadly.